GeoscienceAustralia/GA-SaMMT/docs/source/tpi_tool_bathymetric_low.rst

 ------------------------

-This tool maps bathymetric low features from a bathymetric data using a Topographic Position Index (TPI) :cite:`Weiss2001TopographicPA` based method.
+This tool maps bathymetric low features from bathymetry data using a Topographic Position Index (TPI) :cite:`Weiss2001TopographicPA` based method.
 Negative TPI usually indicates bathymetric low location.

 The followings are the key steps of this tool: